 |

-The divine demand, "Be ye therefore perfect," is scientific,
+The divine demand, "Be ye therefore perfect," is

-are consistent who, watching and praying, can "run, and not be weary; . . .
+Individuals are consistent who, watching and praying, can "run, and not be

-walk, and not faint," who gain good rapidly and hold their position, or attain
+weary; . . . walk, and not faint," who gain good rapidly and hold their

-slowly and yield not to discouragement.
-God requires perfection, but not until
+position, or attain slowly and yield not to discouragement.
+God requires

-the battle between Spirit and flesh is fought and the victory won.
-To stop
+perfection, but not until the battle between Spirit and flesh is fought and the

-eating, drinking, or being clothed materially before the spiritual facts of
+victory won.
+To stop eating, drinking, or being clothed materially before the

-existence are gained step by step, is not legitimate.
-When we wait patiently on
+spiritual facts of existence are gained step by step, is not legitimate.
+When

-God and seek Truth righteously, He directs our path.
-Imperfect mortals grasp
+we wait patiently on God and seek Truth righteously, He directs our path.

-the ultimate of spiritual perfection slowly; but to begin aright and to
+Imperfect mortals grasp the ultimate of spiritual perfection slowly; but to

-continue the strife of demonstrating the great problem of being, is doing much.
+begin aright and to continue the strife of demonstrating the great

-During the sensual ages, absolute Christian Science may not be achieved prior
+problem of being, is doing much.
+During the sensual ages, absolute Christian

-to the change called death, for we have not the power to demonstrate what we do
+Science may not be achieved prior to the change called death, for we have not

-not understand.
-But the human self must be evangelized.
-This task God demands
+the power to demonstrate what we do not understand.
+But the human self must be

-us to accept lovingly today, and to abandon so fast as practical the material,
+evangelized.
+This task God demands us to accept lovingly today, and to abandon

-and to work out the spiritual which determines the outward and actual.
-If you
+so fast as practical the material, and to work out the spiritual which

-venture upon the quiet surface of error and are in sympathy with error, what is
+error and are in sympathy with error, what is there to disturb the waters?
+What

-there to disturb the waters?
-What is there to strip off error's disguise?
+is there to strip off error's disguise? |

 The cross and crown |